vitar/clrf/src/en/theory/50-links.md

 Examples:

 - Need: recognition → Function: communication (gratitude, compliments).
-- Need: shared time → Function: cooperation (planning leisure).
+- Need: shared time → Function: cooperation (planning leisure time).
 - Need: emotional safety → Function: support (empathy, attention).
 - Need: development → Function: joint development (new projects, learning).

 ## 3. Personal functions and their impact on shared ones

-Strong personal functions reduce the load on shared ones.
+Strong personal functions reduce the load on shared functions.
 For example, if a person can manage stress, there are fewer conflicts.
-If they have hobbies and social connections, the partner does not become the sole source of joy and recognition.
+If they have hobbies and social connections, their partner does not become the sole source of joy and recognition.

-Weak personal functions increase the load on shared ones: lack of autonomy, friends or self-regulation can create excessive expectations and tension.
+Weak personal functions increase the load on shared functions: a lack of autonomy, social connections, or self-regulation can create excessive expectations and tension.

 ## 4. Universal formula